 - Goods Received from HO at Selling Price = 21,000

 - Goods Returned to HO at Selling Price = 3,000

 - Discount allowed to Debtors = 800

 - Closing Stock at Selling Price = 3,000

 Advantages of Branch Accounting

-- Separate accounting of each branch helps to take decisions according to branch requirements.
+- Separate accounting of each chapter helps to make decisions according to branch requirements.

-- By Separate branch accounting, it is easy to track the progress and performance of each branch.
+- By separate branch accounting, it is easy to track the progress and performance of each unit.